Gnana Shekar V. S.

-Gnana Shekar V. S. (born June 1, 1979) is an Indian cinematographer and painter.
+Gnana Shekar V. S ISC. (born 1 June 1979) is an Indian cinematographer and painter.
 He marked his beginning with his student film titled Tetris which was an official selection at Cinéfondation, Cannes Film Festival.
-First gained critical recognition for his debut as an independent cinematographer with the film Vedam (2010).
+He gained critical recognition from his debut itself, as an independent cinematographer, with Vedam (2010).
 His work is noted for its realistic approach.
-In 2017 his cinematography for Gautamiputra Satakarni received accolades and rave reviews for his unique way of painting the canvas of the silver screen using natural flame.
+In 2017, his work in Gautamiputra Satakarni received accolades and rave reviews for the unique way of painting the canvas of the silver screen using natural flame.

 Early life and education

-Gnana Shekar's education was an irony, Being the son of a teacher he never had an experience of schooling.
+Gnana Shekar's education was an irony.
+Being the son of a teacher, he never had an experience of schooling.
 He was a curious kid who picked up on his father's collection of literature.
-At early life, his imagination took a swirl when he stumbled upon an Illustrated magazine which evoked a sense of visualization in him.
+At an early age, his imagination took a swirl when he stumbled upon an illustrated magazine which evoked a sense of visualization in him.

-As a fine arts student, he was influenced by great masters like Vincent Van Gogh and Niko Pirosmani which inspired him to create some intense spiritual Art works in which he marries a Modernist sense of Perspective with an authentic form.
-Though his first love was painting, later during the course, he wanted to mould his skill into photography.
+As a fine arts student, he was influenced by great masters such as Vincent van Gogh and Niko Pirosmani, inspiring him to create intense spiritual artworks, in which he married a modernist sense of perspective with an authentic form.
+Though his first love was painting, later during a course, he wanted to mould his skill into photography.